shminglebob/CGT-141-Final/static/md/Procedural Animation Study.md

 There are still other things we need to calculate like the body's height and orientation which are both based off the leg positions.
 The body's transform should be calculated before the legs but after the legs are initialized.

 Using this we can form a basic update loop like so:

-> [!important]
->
-> The leg parent's position and rotation must be zeroed or else it will cause errors when rotating the spider.

 ```csharp
 void Update() {